 Our family in Venezuela offers their immeasurable gratitude for your assistance.

 Photos: Venezuelan children receiving food support at school and at a care center run by a local charity.
 These programs are overwhelmed and unable to meet the current level of need.
+A young mother holding her infant in one of the hillside communities near Caracas.
+Some of our recent shipments going out.
 The last photo shows children whose families have fled the country and relocated to Colombia.